peerigon/phridge/README.md

 });
 ```

-Arguments are stringified by `JSON.stringify()` so be sure to use JSON-valid objects.
+Arguments are stringified by `JSON.stringify()`, so be sure to use JSON-valid objects.

 ### Returning results